-Craft this quick-and-easy Halloween wreath with natural materials found in the backyard.
+Craft this quick-and-easy Halloween wreath with natural materials found in your backyard.
 It doubles as a way to get your kids to pick up all the sticks!
 Find various lengths of sticks and attach them to a DIY cardboard wreath form with glue.
 This twig wreath craft comes together when you add spooky faux spider webbing and inexpensive plastic spiders.
 Hang the final Halloween wreath from your front door for a haunting display.

 No-Carve Unicorn Pumpkin for Halloween

 Forget Halloween ghouls and vampire fangs!
 This Halloween, we’re creating a magical unicorn pumpkin.
 This inexpensive decoration uses a crafts pumpkin, which will last for years to come.
 Our no-mess tutorial will be a hit with kids, who can form their very own unicorn horn.

 Ink your love of Halloween with this easy pumpkin design that takes minutes to make.
 To create your own, just pick up a few autumn-theme temporary tattoos or whatever the kids like (we're on board for superhero pumpkins) and apply them to your faux pumpkin with a damp sponge, just like you would to skin.
 Kids love this quick Halloween craft because the end result is a gorgeous customized tattoo pumpkin that will last for years to come.
 We like it because it's easy but looks hand-painted.